blog5-com/blog5/README.md

 # Blog5 - Enjoy blogging with Markdown.
-An open source blog built with Ruby on Rails 8.
+An open source personal blog built with Ruby on Rails 8.